ml4ai/automates/documentation/reports/m3_report_prototype_system/grfn.md

 ## Updates to GrFN representation

 During this phase, significant extensions were made to the GrFN specification that serves as the central representation between program analysis (which extracts variables and the network of functions among them) and model analysis (where the variables and their functional relationships are treated generally as a probabilistic dynamic systems model).
-The extensions include the following:
+The extensions include the following.

-**Identifiers**
+### Identifiers

 Prior to this update, a variety of naming conventions were used to represent source code identifiers (names for program entities such as variables, constants, functions, etc.), and the disambiguating context in which they are defined.
 Identifiers now systematically represent *namespaces* and program *scope* as part of their definition, along with their *base name*.
 The representation of identifiers includes the following additions and advantages: